 This type of variables are used to define environment variables used to configure services inside running container.
 These environment variables are not set during image build time but can be set at run time.

+The primary difference to the above type is the lack of a value definition.
 Every configuration environment variable should provide an example usage (example) and short description (description).

-Please note that you could have an environment variable with both: a value and example set.
-This suggest that this environment variable could be redefined.
+Note: Please note that you could have an environment variable with both a value and example set.
+This implies that this environment variable could be redefined.

-Note: Configuration environment variables (without value) are not generated to the build source.
+Note: Configuration environment variables (without a value key) are not generated to the build source (the Dockerfile).
 These can be used instead as a source for generating documentation.

 '''

 envs:

 Configuration env variables below

 These will be added to container

-- name: "STI_BUILDER"
+name: "STI_BUILDER"

 value: "jee"

 name: "JBOSS_MODULES_SYSTEM_PKGS"

 value: "org.jboss.logmanager,jdk.nashorn.api"

 Information env variables below

 These will NOT be defined (there is no value)

-- name: "OPENSHIFT_KUBE_PING_NAMESPACE"
+name: "OPENSHIFT_KUBE_PING_NAMESPACE"

 example: "myproject"

 description: "Clustering project namespace."

 name: "OPENSHIFT_KUBE_PING_LABELS"

 example: "application=eap-app"

 description: "Clustering labels selector."

 '''